11th Aero Squadron: Combat in France

 The squadron's next raid was three days later, on 9 October, when seven DH-4s bombed Saint-Juvin from 10,000 feet.
 The next day, the squadron carried out a morning raid on the railway yards at Milly-sur-Bradon on 10 October from 12,000 feet and returned safely.
 The afternoon saw another raid on Milly-sur-Bradon, which was bombed from 11,500 feet by eight aircraft.
 A third raid on Milly-sur-Bradon was ordered in the late afternoon, and the DH-4s were made ready, but the operation was cancelled before takeoff.
 On 18 October, eleven DH-4s bombed Bayonville though mist.
 On 23 October the squadron took part in a combined group raid on Buzancy when five Fokkers were seen near Bayonville, followed by another five Fokkers and one Albatross south of Buzancy.
 One enemy aircraft went down 'out of control' near Imecourt.
 A German aerodrome between Barricourt and Bayonville was visited by 10 squadron DH-4s on 31 October, and the formation was attacked by ten Fokkers over Tailly.
 The 11th also bombed Martincourt on 3 November.

 On 4 November 12 aircraft took off to bomb Cheveney le Château from 12,000 feet.
 Three aircraft were forced to turn back with engine problems before the formation reached the Lines.
 Back at Maulan, 1Lt Cyrus J Gatton, from Bozeman, Montana, a flight commander and veteran of 12 missions with the French and 13 with the Air Service, and 2Lt G E Bures, a four-mission veteran from Cicero, Illinois, both of whom had just returned to the squadron from leave, volunteered to reinforce the raiders.
 Five minutes after the departure of the main formation, they took off from Maulan in another DH-4 and endeavored to catch up with the formation, only to be shot down when in sight of the main body, probably by flak.
 Both airmen were killed.

 After bombing, the formation was attacked by about twenty Fokker D VIIs from Jagdgeschwader 1's Jasta 11, one of which was flown by Ltn Friedrich Noltenius, an ace then credited with 20 victories.
-Noltenius concentrated on AS 32905, flown by 1Lt Dana E. Coates with 2Lt Lauren Thrall as observer, and hit the fuel tank, setting the aircraft on fire.
+Noltenius concentrated on AS 32905, flown by 1Lt Dana E. Coates with 2Lt Loren R. Thrall as observer, and hit the fuel tank, setting the aircraft on fire.
 It was Noltenius's 21st, and last, victory of the War.
 The DH-4 crashed near the town of Stenay and the crew was killed; they were buried by French civilians.
 (Although the DH-4 was nicknamed 'The Flaming Coffin', only eight of the 33 Air Service DH-4s lost to enemy action were shot down in flames.)